 Spoon sweets can be prepared from all sorts of fruits, by boiling and then preserving them in sugar or honey syrup.
 They're usually eaten with a spoon or a teaspoon (hence the name), from small glass bows, accompanied by a Greek coffee and a glass of water.

-Probably the most popular drink on the island (and in the whole of Greece) is the frappe (in its original Greek version – with instant coffee, sugar, milk, water and ice – no whipped cream, no chocolate syrup).
+The Greek love slowly sipping their frappe in front of the coffee shops making small talk.
+It's probably the most popular drink on the island (and in the whole country).
+The original Greek version of this drink is made with instant coffee, sugar, milk, water and ice – no whipped cream, no ice cream, no chocolate syrup.
 The price is between 1.5 and 3 €.
-If you want your frappe medium sweet ask for metrio.
+If you want your frappe sweet ask for metrio.
 If you don't want sugar at all, ask for sketo (which means "pure").
-You can use the same expressions when asking for a Greek coffee (which costs 1-2€).
-The local coffee variety is darker (skouros) and usually stronger that the one from other parts of Greece.
+If you want to die from diabetes in the next few minutes ask for glyko.

 If you want to find out more, also check out our personal reviews of tavernas and coffee shops around Samothraki.